omundy/dig245-critical-web-design/topics/development/environment.md

 1. [Version Control](#version-control) - to access class demos, manage code versions, and turn in assignments

+---

 ## Slack

 - Class communication will happen via [Slack](https://slack.com/).
-- [Download](https://slack.com/download) the desktop and mobile app and enable notifications.
+- 👉 [Download](https://slack.com/download) the desktop and mobile app and enable notifications.
 - Watch for an invitation to join the class Slack.

+---

 ## Command line

 - The command line allows you to control your computer via a text interface.
-- Complete the [command line crash course](https://github.com/omundy/learn-computing/blob/main/topics-command-line.md#crash-course) before proceeding.
+- 👉 Complete the [command line crash course](https://github.com/omundy/learn-computing/blob/main/topics/command-line.md#crash-course) before proceeding.

+---

+## Sites folder

 <img src="../../assets/img/project-folder.png">

-<sup>Follow instructions (below) to set up your project folder.</sup>

-## Project folder

-This will be the main folder for all your class projects, and will be used in all class tutorials.
+👉 Follow these steps to create a Sites folder for all your class projects and demos.

-1. Go to your [home folder](https://github.com/omundy/learn-computing/blob/main/topics-files-folders.md) - Path is:
+1. Go to your [home folder](https://github.com/omundy/learn-computing/blob/main/topics/files-folders.md#paths).
+The path (depending on your OS) is:
 	- Mac: `/Users/<yourusername>/`
 	- Windows: `C:\Users\<yourusername>\`
-1. Create a new folder in your home called Sites (yes, uppercase S) - Path should now be:
+1. Create a new folder in your `home` called Sites (yes, uppercase S).
+The path will be:
 	- Mac: `/Users/<yourusername>/Sites/`
 	- Windows: `C:\Users\<yourusername>\Sites\`
-1. Create a new folder in Sites called `critical-web-design` - Path should now be:
+1. Create a new folder in Sites called `critical-web-design`.
+The path will be:
 	- Mac: `/Users/<yourusername>/Sites/critical-web-design/`
 	- Windows: `C:\Users\<yourusername>\Sites\critical-web-design\`